Bladen1/ElliotBladen_T1A3-/src/README.md

 Stake is the amount of money you wish to stake on the horse you think will win.
 If the horse wins you will recieve the stake x price.
 For example if you think Winx will win and it does, you will recieve back 30 (including 10 stake)

-# 9) Implementation Plan

-Please see in docs folder